Of Commerce, Counsel & the Coin

 Sovereign debt, since the 1760s

-The original transnational financial dynasty.
-Five brothers in five European capitals; one ledger between them.
-The blueprint for every multi-jurisdictional banking power that followed.
+The original transnational financial dynasty stationed five brothers in five European capitals and ran one ledger between them.
+Every multi-jurisdictional banking power since has worked from the blueprint.

 Dynasty